When is the best time to take the tour?

 Is there anything to eat or drink?

 OH Yes and on every tour which is always a great highlight.
-We stop off in a tranquil little bay after being at the cliffs of Noss where we serve complimentary juice, tea, fresh filter coffee or hot chocolate with some very fine biscuits during all our trips.
+We stop off in a tranquil little bay after being at the cliffs of Noss.
+We serve complimentary juice, tea, fresh filter coffee or hot chocolate with some very fine biscuits during all our trips and all FAIRTRADE produced.
 If you’d like to bring your own picnic with you, that’s no problem.
 If you have dietary requirements e.g. gluten free, vegan etc – then please let us know when booking your tour and we will happily accommodate your requests or you can bring your own snack.
 When serving hot drinks, we look after our environment so therefore do not use plastic cups, your drinks will be served in insulated stainless steel cups.
 None of our refreshments are individually wrapped, all kept in recyclable airtight containers.

 Whilst in the little bay where we stop for this highlight- we also share our knowledge about the local area surrounding us and still plenty of wildlife opportunities whilst anchored in this peaceful location.